Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Pontryagin-Bellman Differential Dynamic Programming

 \subsection{Discrete Problem Formulation}

-The first step towards the development of the PDDP algorithm is to discretize the optimal control problem formulated in \cref{eq:ContinuousOptimalControl}.
-This discrete formulation of an optimal control problem has been extensively discussed in DDP literature, including for HDDP \cite{Lantoine2012Part1,Lantoine2012Part2,Aziz2018} and MDDP \cite{PELLEGRINIMDDPPart1,PELLEGRINIMDDPPart2} methods, where the trajectory can be divided into any number of phases, each phase being divided into any number of stages.
-The phases can be characterized by a change in the dynamical model (e.g., interplanetary trajectory \cite{JIANG2012245,CHI2020}, resonant hopping trajectory \cite{SIDHOUMCMDA2024,Lantoine2011}), while stages are discrete points on the continuous trajectory where the state and costate are optimized.
-In this paper we consider single phase trajectories of $N$ stages.
-The discrete trajectory under primer vector control law is therefore described by the sequence $[\bm{y}_{1},\cdots,\bm{y}_{N}]$, where $\bm{y}_{k} = \left[\bm{x}^\top_{k},\bm{\lambda}^\top_{k}\right]^\top \in \mathbb{R}^{n_{x}+n_{\lambda}}$ are the states and costates at stage $k$.
-The discrete optimal control formulation presented below incorporates a state path constraint, which distinguishes it from the formulation in \cref{eq:ContinuousOptimalControl}, as our PDDP method is specifically designed to address the limitations of indirect methods when handling such constraints \cite{Hartl1995,Speyer1968,Bryson1975}:
+The first step towards the development of the PDDP algorithm is to discretize the optimal control problem formulated in \cref{eq:ContinuousOptimalControl} into $N$ \textit{stages} (or nodes), focusing on a single-phase formulation.
+The discrete trajectory under primer vector control law is therefore described by the sequence $[\bm{y}_{1},\cdots,\bm{y}_{N}]$, where $\bm{y}_{k} = \left[\bm{x}^\top_{k},\bm{\lambda}^\top_{k}\right]^\top \in \mathbb{R}^{2n_{x}}$ are the states and costates at stage $k$.
+The discrete constrained optimal control is formulated as follows: